sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 	module load powertools
 	getexample RNAseq-model

-.. note:: This loads the data from the machine to your home folder
+This loads the data from the machine to your home folder

 Now log into a node: